PierreOrhan/SupriseProbing/README.md

 The probe package provides the loss.

 **System requirements:**
-        Same hardware requirements as the Transformers python package.
+        Same hardware and software requirements as the Transformers python package.

 The software was tested in torch 2.0.1.
 Make sure to have torch < 2.0.1 as the loading of the transformers Wav2vec2 models might otherwise fail.